 Ø A small GM will make the ship tender, that is she will have a long slow roll motion.

 These two conditions are usually a result of incorrect loading or ballasting and should be avoided.
 There should be a “happy medium” between these two situations.

 Handling ships in heavy weather:

 This topic is beyond the scope of the cadet but a general idea is given here.
-Successful handling of any ship will be dependent on the circumstances at the time and the characteristics of the ship in question.
+Successful handling of any ship will be dependent on the circumstances of the time and the characteristics of the ship in question.
 Draft, state of loading, superstructure, turning circles will all influence decisions taken for the safety of the ship.

 Some of the options available to the master are:-

 1) Head into the sea, or steam with the wind and sea fine on the bow, running at reduced speed.